It is a feature of the Practice that the majority of our Doctors have been at the centre for a number of years.

 Pauline moved to Mandurah from Ireland with her husband and children in 1992.
 She is a registered nurse and Midwife and has worked in General Practice for the past 24 years.
 Pauline joined Mandurah Medical Centre in 2014 and enjoys working in our Health Assessment Clinics.

-Bev has worked for Mandurah Medical Centre for 10 years as a receptionist.
+Bev has worked for Mandurah Medical Centre since 2005 as a medical receptionist.
 She enjoys reading, going out for long lunches, walking and spending time with family, especially with the grandkids.